-Our dataset documents specimens representing the two endmember situations to occur at one single sampling site and the two endmember situations to be recorded even by one single coral specimen (Fig. 4).
-Therefore, the changes of the two endmember conditions occurred on the time-scale of a few years to decades which seems to have created suboptimal environmental conditions for most z-coral taxa.
-In contrast to the global, long-term trend of seawater δ^{18} O (Zachos et al., 2001), interglacial δ^{18} O values of mollusk and z-corals from Florida platform became increasingly negative over time which implies an increasing moisture import (Brachert et al., 2014), and likely a decrease in upwelling intensity towards the present.
-The oldest specimen (age 3.2 Ma; Table 1) investigated during this study represents a rather continuous record of upwelling (scenario 2) for ~ 50 years of duration (Fig. 4d).
+Our data set documents specimens representing the two endmember situations to occur at one single sampling site and the two endmember situations to be recorded even by one single coral specimen (Fig. 4).
+Therefore, the changes of the two endmember conditions occurred on the time scale of a few years to decades which seems to have created suboptimal environmental conditions for most z coral taxa.
+The abundant occurrence of the eurytopic Solenastrea, which is also tolerant to high turbidity, also suggests the platform not to have been an ideal refuge for z coral growth within the Western Atlantic warm pool as it may be the case in an upwelling regime.
+In contrast to the global, long-term trend of seawater δ^{18} O (Zachos et al., 2001), interglacial δ^{18} O values of mollusk and z corals from Florida platform became increasingly negative over time which implies an increasing moisture import (Brachert et al., 2014), and likely a decrease in upwelling intensity towards the present.
+The oldest specimen (age 3.2 Ma; Table 1) investigated during this study represents a rather continuous record of endmember 2 for \sim 50 years of duration (Fig. 4d).
 More records are needed, however, to test if this is a robust temporal trend.

-Since modern z-coral calcification patterns at the Florida Reef Tract resemble the endmember 1 situation described in this study, further warming of the region will endanger coral growth.
+It should be noted that modern z corals at the Florida Reef Tract form their HDBs during the summer season, and therefore, their calcification patterns resemble the endmember 1 situation described in this study.
+This may possibly imply that further warming of the region will endanger coral growth.